newrelic/nri-flex/docs/wiki/workshop/lab1_configuration.md

 ## Flex OHI Config Options

-> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are still supported by New Relic for backwards compatibility.
+> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are still provided for backwards compatibility.
 However, an updated version of this document is in progress.

 # update status sample examples